Charixfox/HD120-Controller/README.md

 # HD120-Controller
 ### Arduino sketch to act as a custom controller for Corsair HD120 RGB Fans

-Copyright 2017 Kit Parenteau
+Copyright 2018 Kit Parenteau with code contributed by Bud Griffin

-Version score: 0.2.1.1
+Version score: 0.2.1.3 + Fan Type - Now handles Mixed HD and LL fans!

 The lighting controller that comes standard for HD120 RGB fans left something to be desired.
 This code allows a 5V Arduino AVR to be used as a controller for the fan lighting.